freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console.md

 # --description--

-You may have noticed that some freeCodeCamp JavaScript challenges include their own console.
+You may have noticed that some freeCodeCamp challenges include their own console.
 This console behaves a little differently than the browser console.

-There are many methods for the console to output messages. `log`, `warn`, and `clear` to name a few.
-The freeCodeCamp console will only output log messages, while the browser console will output all messages.
-It may be helpful to know that when you make changes to your code, it will run automatically and show the logs.
-The freeCodeCamp console is then cleared each time your code is re-ran.
+There are many methods to use with `console` to output messages. `log`, `warn`, and `clear` to name a few.
+The freeCodeCamp console will only output `log` messages, while the browser console will output all messages.
+When you make changes to your code, it will run automatically and show the logs.
+The freeCodeCamp console is then cleared each time your code runs.

 # --instructions--